 U.S. Interstate Highway System Cost & Benefit

 The Interstate Highway System has provided tens of thousands of government sponsored jobs over the decades and has lead to much of the growth of the countries entire economic system.
 Without this interstate highway system, how would our country have been able to move its goods to different regions for consumption and manufacturing?
-It seems to me that the program was a bit of a necessity but another means of transportation was not weighed properly; railroads.
+The program was a bit of a necessity but another means of transportation was not weighed properly: railroads.
 Prior to the Interstate Highway System, America revolved around the rails.
-Rails were much more widely used to transport goods and people around the country prior to the subsidies of the highway system which eventually lead to the somewhat sorry state of our current rail system.
+Rails were much more widely used to transport goods and people around the country.
+Subsidies to the highway system eventually lead to the somewhat sorry state of our current rail system.
 Look to Europe for an example of a system still capable of using a modicum of transportation techniques across a fairly large distance.
-While the highway system was vital to the culture and development of the US, I would say that a slightly more balanced development of the highway system alongside the rail system could have lead to a strong, less car-dependent country.
+The highway system was vital to the culture and development of the US.
+However, I believe that a slightly more balanced development of the highway system alongside the rail system could have lead to a strong, less car-dependent country.

 Vietnam War Cost & Benefit

 It’s a bit hard to describe the gains from the Vietnam War as we certainly lost many brave souls in the conflict.
 The US was able to gain military experience that lead to a more thorough victory in Desert Storm.
-During this period, the voting age was lowered to 18 from 21 and the military draft was eliminated, moving to an all volunteer system, after the war ended.
+During this period, the voting age was lowered to 18 from 21.
+The military draft was eliminated.
+An all volunteer system was instated after the war.

 U.S. Economic Stabilization (2008 Recession) Cost & Benefit

 The current state of the economy is still in question.
 Would our nation still be on the somewhat reasonable economic footing it has without the Emergency Economic Stabilization Act of 2008 that cost taxpayers up to $700 billion?
 It’s hard to say, we can’t rewind time, toss out the policy, and see what would have happened.
 Economists generally agree that the Great Depression of the 30’s arose so strongly because of the hands-off approach of the governing body at the time.
-With the country facing a dire recession, this government has taken a much more hands-on approach with a variety of bailout-related acts being passed in an attempt to stabilize the country’s weakening economy.
+With the country facing a dire recession, this government has taken a much more hands-on approach.
+A variety of bailout-related acts have been passed in an attempt to stabilize the country’s weakening economy.
 Only time will tell how successful these programs have been.